Testing and Release Discipline

 - is local content ahead of the published version?

-- did content change without a version bump?
+- does package content require a version bump?

 - is the whole wave internally consistent before publish?